mhenke/omaha-playground-collective/README.md

 ## Mis-user Stories

-In addition to the user stories identify the ways in which users might be able to mis-use your app.
-Mis-user stories are just like user stories except the user, goal, and rationale are malicious.

 ### Mis-user Story 1

 As a hacker, I want to exploits vulnerabilities in the search feature to gain unauthorized access to the backend system.